NeuroJSON/jdata/JData_specification.md

   0 and 9, specifying the level of the compression (interpretation is method/library-dependent)
 * **`_ArrayZipOptions_`**: (optional) an array object allowing users to specify additional compression-method specific parameters (interpretation is method/library-dependent)
-* **`"_ArrayShuffle_"`**: (optional) if present, must be a non-zero integer; a positive integer specifying the number of bytes at which the serialized raw data buffer is shuffled.
-For example, `"_ArrayShuffle_": 4` orders a byte stream `[1,2,3,4,5,6,7,8,9,10,11,12]` in a new order `[1,5,9,2,6,10,3,17,11,4,8,12]`; setting `"_ArrayShuffle_"` to a negative integer specifies bit-wised shuffle with the absolute value as the bit-wised shuffle spacing. `"_ArrayShuffle_"` must be applied, if present, before compression/encoding and an unshuffle operation must be applied upon decompression/decoding.
+* **`"_ArrayShuffle_"`**: (optional) if present, must be a non-zero integer; a positive integer specifying the number of bytes at which the serialized raw data buffer is shuffled before compression.
+For example, `"_ArrayShuffle_": 4` reorders a byte stream `[1,2,3,4,5,6,7,8,9,10,11,12]` into `[1,5,9,2,6,10,3,7,11,4,8,12]`.
+A negative integer specifies a bit-wise shuffle with the absolute value as the bit-wise shuffle spacing.  `"_ArrayShuffle_"` must be applied, if present, **before** compression/encoding; an unshuffle operation must be applied upon decompression/decoding.
-* **`_ArrayZipLevel_`**: (optional) a numerical value, typically an integer between 0 and 9, specifying the level of the compression (interpretation is method/library-dependent)

 When a compressed array format is encoded in an ordered object, `"_ArrayZipType_"` and `"_ArrayZipSize_"` is recommended to appear before `"_ArrayZipData_"`.